nsdigirolamo/nsdigirolamo.github.io/content/posts/ray-tracing-in-one-weekend/index.md

 Internally, the code creates this depth of field effect with an infinitely thin disk behind the view port.
-Ray origins are randomly sampled from the thin disk, and are projected into the view port.
-The view port itself exists as a plane in the 3D scene, and objects in the scene are most in focus where the view plane intersects with them.
+Ray origins are randomly sampled from the thin disk, and are projected into the view pFIREBRICKscene are most in focus where the view plane intersects with them.
 For the longest time, my depth of field effect was just not working.
 The entire scene was out of focus instead of just the objects that I wanted.

 ![A blurry image of spheres at various distances from the camera.](images/blurry.png)

 Eventually, I discovered the reason for this.

 Up to this point, my ray tracer has been simulating a camera with a pinhole lens with perfect focus.
 To get the color for a pixel, I would project a ray from